Governor Polis signs new definition of disproportionately impacted community into law

 Driven by community

-Community engagement for Colorado EnviroScreen prioritizes DI communities across Colorado that have known or suspected disproportionate health risks from cumulative environmental exposures.
-Federal, state, local, and tribal governments, environmental justice organizations, community organizations, and businesses also are providing input.
+Community engagement for Colorado EnviroScreen prioritized disproportionately impacted communities across Colorado that have known or suspected disproportionate health risks from cumulative environmental exposures.
+Federal, state, local, and tribal governments, environmental justice organizations, community organizations, and businesses all provided input.
 The Colorado EnviroScreen team conducted stakeholder interviews, focus groups, and large community meetings, and has used that input to shape functionality and user experience.

 We’re committed to continuous improvement with Colorado EnviroScreen.
 By listening to people’s lived experiences and tapping into community expertise, we can ensure Colorado EnviroScreen is a trusted tool that reflects the needs of the people and organizations it is intended to benefit.
 You can provide feedback at any time.